MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

 - **Circular code anchor**.
 When you use a circular code anchor, you align a guide by gazing at a printed circular code anchor that's attached to a physical object in the real world.

 - **Holographic anchor**.
-When you use a holographic anchor, you align a guide to a digital 3D hologram that is overlaid on a physical object in the real world.
+When you use a holographic anchor, you align a guide to a digital 3D hologram that's overlaid on a physical object in the real world.
 (Holographic anchors are referred to as digital anchors in earlier versions of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].)
 Here are some reasons why you might have to use a holographic anchor:

     - It isn't feasible to attach a QR code anchor or circular code anchor, because the location where the guide is authored differs from the location where the parts are.